unsym/toolwrap/README.md

      - Shebang: `#!/usr/bin/env bash`
      - Activates the environment, then invokes the `.py` file with all CLI arguments passed along.
    - Make each wrapper executable (`chmod +x`).
-   - If multiple scripts share the same filename across different groups, the user must manually rename one before proceeding.
+   - *If multiple scripts across groups share the same filename, the user must rename them to avoid collisions.*

 6. **Cleanup Unused Environments:**
-   - (Optional) Remove any virtual environments under `--venv-root` corresponding to groups that no longer exist.
-   - This step helps keep the environment directory tidy.
+   - (Optional) Remove any virtual environments under `--venv-root` that correspond to groups no longer present in `--source`.
+This step helps keep the environment directory tidy, but the user may choose not to run it automatically.
+   - *If `--recreate-all` is given, existing environments for the included groups are removed before being recreated.*

 7. **Logging:**
-   - Every action (creation, updates, errors) is appended to `--venv-root/bootstrap_envs.log`, enabling troubleshooting.
+   - Every action (creation, updates, errors) is appended to `--venv-root/bootstrap_envs.log`, with a timestamp, group name, and a short description of the action (e.g., “CREATED ENV,” “INSTALLED PACKAGES,” “WARNING: Missing version fallback”).
+   - *This ensures consistent, trackable logs for troubleshooting.*

 8. **Dry Run Mode (`--dry-run`):**
    - Enumerates actions (environment creation, installation, wrapper generation) without performing them.
+   - Output includes which environments *would* be created, which dependencies *would* be installed, which potential missing dependencies, etc.

 9. **Summary Output:**
-   - On completion (or dry run), a summary lists new or updated environments, wrapper scripts, added/removed dependencies, and any problems encountered.
+   - On completion (or dry run), a summary lists new or updated environments, wrapper scripts, added/removed dependencies, and any problems encountered (e.g., missing Python versions).
+   - This helps confirm the final state of the tool.